Underwood-Inc/compressy/README.md

 ## 🔄 Standard Recipes = Mod Compatible!

 Uses proper Minecraft recipes, so:
-- Works in any crafting table
+- ✅ Works in any crafting table
-- Other mods can use these recipes too
+- ✅ Works with vanilla Autocrafter
+- ✅ Works with automation mods (Create, AE2, RS, etc.)
-- No special items required to compress!
+- ✅ No special items required to compress!

 ---